Manchester has been a focal point of fluid dynamics research for over a hundred years, since the appointment of Osborne Reynolds in 1868.

 Our current group is one of the largest within the UK and Europe and spans many important sub-areas of fluid dynamics research.
 Our research problems are driven by group interests that span modern analytical methods, large-scale numerical computations and detailed quantitative experimental techniques.
 At the disposal of the group is a fully equipped and staffed fluid-dynamics laboratory through the interdisciplinary Manchester Centre for Nonlinear Dynamics.
-Research problems in this area may be contained within one of these theoretical/numerical/experimental categories, or cross one or more discipline boundaries.
+Research problems in this area may be theoretical, numerical or experimental, and commonly cross one or more discipline boundaries.